-‘Staggering’ that pope may not meet abuse victims, says protest organiser
+‘Staggering’ that Pope may not meet abuse victims, says protest organiser

 -

-‘Staggering’ that pope may not meet abuse victims, says protest organiser
+‘Staggering’ that Pope may not meet abuse victims, says protest organiser

 The announcement that Pope Francis may not meet victims of church sexual abuse in Ireland has pushed one victim to organise a demonstration during his visit to Dublin.